Washington targets Russian debt in sanctions sweep

 According to a research note by analysts at VTB on Monday, the foreign share of OFZ holdings was 18%.

+Ribakova said total foreign ownership of Russian debt was about $64 billion, and Russia’s reserves are in excess of $630 billion, while Russian banks have a surplus liquidity of about $11 billion that they could use to buy OFZ as foreign investors exit.

+"However, the U.S. administration has clearly signaled further sanctions are possible, and this is only the first tranche of U.S. sanctions in coordination with its partners," Ribakova added.

-While secondary market sanctions would hamper Russia's fiscal financing flexibility and foreign investment in the country, this would not significantly impact macro stability thanks to ample reserves and buffers, ratings agency Fitch said earlier this month.
+Ratings agency Fitch said this month that while secondary market sanctions would hamper Russia's fiscal financing flexibility and foreign investment in the country, this would not significantly impact macro stability thanks to ample reserves and buffers.

 "Although Russia's financing needs are low, at around 1.5% of GDP, this would increase government financing costs and the risk premia for the private sector," he said.

-(Additional reporting by Davide Barbuscia; Writing by Megan Davies; Editing by Rosalba O'Brien)
+(Additional reporting by Davide Barbuscia; Writing by Megan Davies; Editing by Rosalba O'Brien, Robert Birsel)

 ((megan.davies@thomsonreuters.com; +1 646 223 6190;))